vnminh0204/jafar/jafar/README.md

 `mvn exec:java` is part of the maven-exec plugin.
 For more information about e.g. passing arguments to the main class, we refer you to the plugin documentation.

+## Running result

+After running the file, the file will be first converted to SPRIL instructions which are located in `src/main/java/finalproject/samplespril`, then those instructions will be executed by Sprockell with the final result is located in `src/main/java/finalproject/sampleoutput`
+The final result also will be printed on the console/terminal

+Example: If you choose to run as option 2, the `main.jafar` file will be converted to `main.hs` in `samplespril` and the final result will be in `main_result.txt` in `sampleoutput`
 ## Tests

+All the tests can be run automatically.

+There are 2 options to run the tests.

+**Option 1: Run a specific test case with "Run" button:**

+Navigate to these test files located in the `src/test/java/finalproject`

+In here you can choose to run any of concurrency/contextual/semantic or syntax test as you want.

+**Option 2: Run all the test  with terminal:**

 In a terminal, run: